John Landis: Subsequent film career

-Burke and Hare was released in 2010, as Landis's first theatrical release in 12 years.
+Burke and Hare was released in 2010, as Landis' first theatrical release in 12 years.

 In August 2011, Landis said he would return to horror and would be writing a new film.
 He was the executive producer on the comedy horror film Some Guy Who Kills People.

 Music videos

 Landis has directed several music videos.
 He was approached by Michael Jackson to make a video for his song "Thriller".
 The resulting video significantly impacted MTV and the concept of music videos; it has won numerous awards, including the Video Vanguard Award for The Greatest Video in the History of the World.
 In 2009 (months before Jackson died), Landis sued the Jackson estate in a dispute over royalties for the video; he claimed to be owed at least four years' worth of royalties.

 In 1991, Landis collaborated again with Michael Jackson on the music video for the song "Black or White".